EB-1B Visas: For Outstanding Professors And Researchers

 Contact Us With Any Additional Employment Questions

 If you have any additional questions about securing a visa, please contact our San Jose office online.
-You can also call Fok Immigration Law at 408-606-8911 to schedule a free initial telephone consultation.
+You can also call Fok Immigration Law at 408-606-8911 to schedule a free initial case evaluation.
 We would be happy to answer any questions that you may have.
 Our team has significant experience helping workers secure temporary employment and permanent employment visas.
 Located in the Bay Area, we serve clients throughout California and the greater United States.